 And thus we have reached the end.
 Das war alles für heute.

-If you have questions or suggestions, just leave me a comment.
+And as always, if you have questions or suggestions, just leave me a comment.

 I hope you liked it and see you next time.